-At the end of the 20th century, statements about the crisis state of the universally recognized scientific system of views on the process of cognition became frequent.
-Specifically, they reduced themselves to the call to form a new paradigm of knowledge based on the search for a compromise between its scientific and religious directions, including esotericism.
-This situation is essentially the result of the manifestation of the basic laws of dialectics in the sphere of epistemology and has a certain historical conditioning, of which the French physicist Louis de Broglie said: "The history of science shows that the progress of science was constantly hampered by the tyrannical influence of certain concepts when they began to be treated as dogmas.
-For this reason, it is necessary to periodically examine in depth the principles that have been adopted without discussion."
+At the end of the 20th century, statements about the crisis state of the generally recognized scientific system of views on the process of cognition became more frequent.
+Specifically, they boiled down to the call to form a new paradigm of knowledge based on the search for a compromise between its scientific and religious directions, including esotericism.
+This situation is essentially the result of the manifestation of the basic laws of dialectics in the field of epistemology and has certain historical conditioning, of which the French physicist Louis de Broglie said: "The history of science shows that the progress of science was constantly hampered by the tyrannical influence of certain concepts when they began to be treated as dogmas.
+For this reason, it is necessary to periodically conduct in-depth research on principles that have been adopted without discussion."

-It is well known that in ancient times there was no division into scientific and religious knowledge.
-Science was born in the bowels of religious schools and gradually budged from them, which gave grounds to characterize it as a “runaway daughter of religion."
-It is believed that the process of the formation of science as a system of knowledge was finally completed in the 16th-17th centuries.
-However, the beginning of this process goes back centuries and is directly connected with the fierce struggle of various religious schools and directions.
-Particularly noteworthy is the struggle of monotheists with paganism and its reminiscence, which in the Middle Ages were identified as witchcraft, witchcraft and magic.
+We know it is well that in ancient times there was no division into scientific and religious knowledge.
+Science was born in the bowels of religious schools and gradually split off from them, which gave grounds to characterize it as a “runaway daughter of religion.”
+We believe it they finally completed the process of the formation of science as a system of knowledge in the 16th-17th centuries.
+However, the beginning of this process goes back centuries and is directly related to the fierce struggle of various religious schools and directions.
+Of particular note is the struggle of monotheists with paganism and its reminiscence manifestations, which in the Middle Ages were identified as sorcery, witchcraft, and magic.

-The hunt for "devil servants" (the witches’ trials, the burning of witches, - according to only the surviving protocols, over 9.5 million people were burnt at the stake of the holy Inquisition), which lasted about five centuries, stimulated the emergence of secret sciences and learned magic, which, emphasizing its The difference from folk magic made it possible to avoid accusations of witchcraft.
-It was in the sphere of the secret sciences, the leading places among which occupied theurgy, astrology and alchemy, as well as the sacred Kabbalah, originated and formed a natural scientific approach to cognition, which originally (XVI century) was called "natural magic", in the depths of which physics developed, chemistry and other natural sciences.
+The hunt for servants of the devil (the witches’ trials, the burning of witches, - according to only the surviving protocols, over nine and a half million people were burned at the bonfires of the Holy Inquisition), which lasted about five centuries, stimulated the emergence of secret sciences and scientific magic, which, emphasizing its difference from folk magic made it possible to avoid accusations of witchcraft.
+It was in the sphere of the secret sciences, the leading places among which occupied theurgy, astrology, and alchemy, as well as sacred Kabbalah, where a natural scientific approach to cognition originated and formed, which originally (XVI century) was called natural magic, in the depths of which physics developed, chemistry and other sciences as well.

-The main criterion for distinguishing scientific knowledge is the requirement of reproducibility (preferably in the laboratory) as a proof of the reliability of scientific facts.
-According to this requirement, scientific knowledge must be independent of the subject of its recipient.
-Another important feature of science is the following principle, known as the "Occam Razor" (XIV century), according to which concepts that are not reducible to intuitive and experienced knowledge, must be removed from science.
-Verbatim it sounds like this: “Do not multiply without the need for the number of existing entities.”
-Accordingly, all knowledge that does not meet the requirements of “scientific", are considered mystical.
+The chief criterion for distinguishing scientific knowledge is the requirement of reproducibility (preferably in the laboratory) as evidence of the reliability of scientific facts.
+According to this requirement, scientific knowledge must be independent of the subject who received it.
+Another important feature of science is following the principle known as Occam’s razor (XIV century), according to which concepts that are not reducible to intuitive and experienced knowledge should be removed from science.
+Verbatim it sounds like this: “Do not multiply with no need the number of existing entities.”
+Accordingly, all knowledge that does not meet the requirements of “scientific” we consider mystical.

-Despite the important progressive role of scientific knowledge, modern social practice gives rise to doubts about its exceptional superiority.
-Increasingly, there are examples of operating in solving traditional practical problems with phenomena that are inaccessible to modern scientific knowledge.
-For example, Rossiyskaya Gazeta highlighted the Japanese experience of recruitment for work with the help of psychics.
-It also reported that in Japan there are about 200,000 clairvoyants united in their own trade union.
-And in England, 20,000 psychics have joined the trade union.
-In the former Czechoslovakia, psychics also wrecked official recognition.
+Despite the important progressive role of scientific knowledge, modern social practice gives reason to doubt its exceptional superiority.
+Increasingly, there are examples of operating in solving traditional practical problems with phenomena inaccessible to modern scientific knowledge.
+So, for example, Rossiyskaya Gazeta highlighted the Japanese experience in selecting personnel for work with the help of psychics.
+It also reported that in Japan there are about 200 thousand clairvoyants united in their union.
+And in England, 20 thousand psychics have joined the trade union.
+In former Czechoslovakia, psychics also had official recognition.

-Modern Russian practice also gives numerous examples of advertising the services of various organizations and individuals for the use of transcendental and other esoteric technologies, both in business and in personal life.
-At the same time, the process of teaching all those who wish to basics of esotericism is under way.
-The frenzied interest in extrasensory technology in the late 70's and 80's of the last century was accompanied by fierce discussions about the nature of this phenomenon and the furious resistance of representatives of traditional academic science.
-There were diametrically opposed points of view.
-Simultaneously, attempts were made to explain the phenomenon of psychics from the standpoint of traditional ideas about various physical processes.
+Modern Russian practice also gives many examples of advertising services of various organizations and individuals offering the use of transcendental and other esoteric technologies both in business and in personal life.
+At the same time, there is teaching everyone the basics of esotericism.
+Fierce discussions about this phenomenon and the fierce resistance of representatives of traditional academic science accompanied the booming interest towards extrasensory technologies in the late 70s and 80s of the last century.
+They expressed diametrically opposite points of view; they attempted to explain the phenomenon of psychics from the standpoint of traditional views upon various physical processes.

 However, the result was mostly negative.
-And although the range of practical applications of various extrasensory technologies is very wide and varied, the subject of special attention was their use for medical purposes.
-A great event in overcoming resistance in the first place to the medical use of estrasensory were the famous television shows of A. Kashpirovsky and A. Chumak.
-And although their effectiveness was debatable and the sessions were soon discontinued, the process of esoteric services spread out of control and took grandiose proportions.
+And although the range of practical application of various extrasensory technologies is very wide and diverse, their use for medical purposes has become a subject of special attention.
+A significant event in overcoming resistance in the first place to the medical use of extrasensory was the famous television shows of A. Kashpirovsky and A. Chumak.
+And although their effectiveness was debatable, and they soon discontinued the sessions, the spread of esoteric services went out of control and took on a grandiose scale.

-Since supply and demand are in a dialectical relationship, the scope of advertising occult, magical and magical services gives reason to believe that in practice they are applied in a much larger volume than can be assumed on the basis of speculative impressions.
-And since this situation has been stable for many years, it can be concluded that the cases of effective achievement of the desired result are not so rare.
-Otherwise, business in the field of magical services would not have developed so much.
+Since supply and demand are in a dialectical relationship, the scale of advertising of occult, witchcraft, and magic services gives reason to believe that in practice people use them in a much larger volume than we can assume based on speculative impressions.
+And since this situation stably maintains for many years, we can conclude that cases of effective achievement of the desired result are not so rare.
+Otherwise, the business in magic services would not have developed so extensively.

-So, as of mid-2017, the number of practicing healers reached 900,000.
-According to rough estimates, the incomes of the occultists are between $ 3,000 and $ 40,000 per month.
-They are formed from the proceeds from the reception of visitors, the sale of books, amulets and other items, telephone consultations and hoaxes.
-In Moscow alone, about 100,000 people work in the occult services market.
-These are sorcerers, their assistants and assistants, actors and guards, props masters, as well as agents attracting customers.
+So, as of mid-2017, the number of practicing healers reached 900 thousand people.
+According to rough estimates, the income of the occultists every month is from 3 to 40 thousand dollars.
+This income forms from revenue made thanks to customer service, selling books, amulets, and other items, telephone consultations, and hoaxes as well.
+In Moscow alone, about one hundred thousand people “work” in the market of occult services.
+These are sorcerers, their assistants, and helpers, actors and security guards, props masters, and agents that lure customers.

-The popularity of religious and mystical traditions is also evidenced by the publication of articles of appropriate content not only in specialized publications, but also in scientific collections, as well as the constant growth of public interest, both to mystical knowledge and to religious rituals.
-This is most clearly manifested in the behavior of political figures for the sake of maintaining popularity: public participation in prayer services, blessing by church hierarchs in occupying important positions in the system of state administration, etc. This clearly indicates a conflict between official science and the needs of society, which readily accepts religious-mystical rituals, including those that are widely replicated by modern parapsychologists.
+The popularity of religious-mystical traditions is also evidenced by the publication of articles of relevant content not only in specialized magazines but also in scientific collections, as well as the constant growth of public interest in mystical knowledge and religious rites.
+This is most clearly manifested in the behavior of politicians to maintain their popularity: public participation in prayers, a blessing by church hierarchs when taking important posts in the state administrative system, etc. This shows the existence of a conflict between official science and the needs of society, which readily accepts religious-mystical rituals, including those widely disseminated by modern parapsychologists.

-With the expansion and accumulation of the domain of the known, man tried to limit the scope of practical activity within the framework of the known.
-However, as the world’s population grows and its needs expand, this is not enough.
-Therefore, the problem arises of practical interaction with the unknown, which ultimately leads to its cognition.
-This process occurs unevenly and obeys the dialectical law of denying negation.
-Therefore, the craving for magic and magic is periodically replaced by their denial, which is then replaced by the desire for their revival.
+With the expansion and accumulation of the field of knowledge, man sought to limit practical activity within the unknown.
+However, as the world’s population grows, and its needs expand, this is not enough.
+Therefore, the problem arises of practical interaction with the unknown which, ultimately, leads to its cognition.
+This process is uneven and obeys the dialectical law of the negation of negation.
+Therefore, the craving for magic and sorcery is periodically replaced by their denial, which is then replaced by the desire for their revival.
 If, however, to fear and shun the unknown, then it will be impossible to understand it.
-Only contact and practical interaction with the unknown can give an impetus to the next step in expanding the domain of the known.
+Only contact and practical interaction with the unknown can give impetus to the next step of expanding the domain of the known.
 This is the dialectic of cognition.